How to Choose an Accessibility Ready WordPress Themes (Part 3)

 To help you with theme accessibility, in this article, we’ll look into four things you should and four things you shouldn’t do before picking a theme for your WordPress site.

-Four Dos on How to Choose an Accessible WordPress Theme
+Four Essential Tips for Choosing an Accessible WordPress Theme

 1. Do Start with Checking the Theme for Keyboard Accessibility